-Photos: Mercy Aigbe Travels To UK To See A Facial Surgeon - Nigeria Today
+Photos: Mercy Aigbe Travels To UK To See A Facial Surgeon For Medical Treatment - Nigeria Today

-Photos: Mercy Aigbe Travels To UK To See A Facial Surgeon
+Photos: Mercy Aigbe Travels To UK To See A Facial Surgeon For Medical Treatment

-Nollywood Actress, Mercy Aigbe is currently in the United Kingdom to seek fresh treatment from a MaIn the UK to see an Oral and Maxillofacial Surgeon after going through domestic violence with her estrange husband, Lanre Gentry.
+Nollywood Actress, Mercy Aigbe is currently in the United Kingdom to seek fresh treatment from an Oral and Maxillofacial Surgeon after going through domestic violence with her estrange husband, Lanre Gentry.

-Maxillofacial surgeons specialize in treating many diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and
+Maxillofacial surgeons specialize in treating many diseases, injuries and defects in the head, neck, face, jaws and the hard and soft tissues of the oral (mouth) and maxillofacial (jaws and

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.